kodebaper/starter/content/about.md

 >### HALLO!

 Before i start let me introduce myself, My name is **DIMAS SETIYADI, A.Md.T., S.Kom.**  27 years old, i graduated from faculty of Informatics Engineering University of Nusa Mandiri, in this year.
-And earlier this year 2023 i will to continue study Master of Computer Science at IPB University…Inshaa Allah 😄
+And i will to continue study Master of Computer Science at IPB University…Inshaa Allah 😄

 >> My technical work spans Backend Engineer, virtual machines and deployment tools.